WillJRoper/SWIFT-Workshop/README.md

 - Run full cosmological simulations with gravity, hydrodynamics, star formation, stellar feedback, and black holes (and more).
 - Analyse and visualise the simulations.

 Below is some initial setup needed to run the notebooks and simulations that make up this workshop.
-If you have access to an HPC I recommend using it for this workshop but your laptop can definitely be used!
+If you have access to an HPC you can use that instead for this workshop but its less fun than having a universe in your laptop!
 If you have any issues with the installation we will be able to sort these out in the workshop so do not fret!

 # Set up